 Quantum dots have significant advantages over common fluorophores, including better photostability, narrow optical emission spectra and long shelf-life.
 Quantum dots are also very bright, where the ‘brightness’ is defined as the product of the molar absorption coefficient at the excitation wavelength and the fluorescence quantum yield (i.e. the number of emitted photons occurring per number of absorbed photons).(Resch-Genger, 2008)

-Quantum dots have narrow and symmetrical emission spectrum, which make them ideal for multiplexing applications.
+The emission spectrum of quantum dots are narrow and symmetrical, which make them ideal for multiplexing applications.

 Quantum dots can replace traditional organic dyes in most applications: